Ganeshshit/FinanceManageApp/client/README.md

 - [Available Scripts](#available-scripts)
 - [Dependencies](#dependencies)

+## Prerequisites

+Ensure you have the following installed on your machine:
+- Node.js (version 14.x or later)
+- npm (Node package manager, comes with Node.js)
+-

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.